cwidner95/Rockbuster_Stealth_SQL/README.md

 - Which countries are Rockbuster customers based in?
 - Where are customers with a high lifetime value based?
 - Do sales figures vary between geographic regions?

+## Data
+Rockbuster Data Set - The dataset includes infomation on Rockbuster's film inventory, customers, staff, and transactions.

+## Tools
+The dataset is structured to reflect real-world business relationships between different data tables by being loaded into a PostgreSQL database.

+## Visualizations
+All visualizations were created in Tableau Public and be found [here](https://public.tableau.com/app/profile/colin.widner/viz/RockbusterStealth_17102602624800/top_10_countrues#1).